tamirshor7/procjects/webserver/README.txt

-This project implements a basic TCP/IP LINUX BASED webserver.
+This project implements a basic HTTP TCP/IP LINUX BASED webserver.
 Main focus is using parallel programming to implement a webserver that is able to fulfill client requests for static and dynamic contents.
 Request overflow behaviour and thread number are determined by user running the server, as well as which virtual port should be used.

 Project File Layout:
 server.c - Implementing the server.

-main thread is due to only accept requests and insert them to the inner data structures (specified later on).
+Master thread is due to only accept requests and insert them to the inner data structures (specified later on).
 Requests are only handled by a pre-defined number of worker threads.

 Synchronization is done with pthreads' library mutex locks and condition variables.

 The server uses the following data structure:

 *   Server listens to user defined port.
-Main thread puts all requests received in said port in a pending requests queue of a user-defined maximum size.
+Master thread puts all requests received in said port in a pending requests queue of a user-defined maximum size.
 If the queue is full, the user-defined scheduling algorithm is applied.

 *   At all times, a user-defined sized thread pool removes pending requests from the queue to a list of currently handled requests.